gheimberg/hydeout/category/code.md

 layout: category
 title: Edge Case
 ---
+**Under construction**
+This section will be where I share code that I find to be useful in my work.

 Sample category page.
 You need to create a page for each category.
 The category is inferred from the title of the page, but you can also